 Sharks in Croatia: What You Should Know

-As I mentioned earlier, there are sharks living in Croatia’s Adriatic Sea.
+Does Croatia have sharks?
+Yes, there are sharks in the Adriatic Sea.

 Are sharks in Croatia dangerous?
 Not really.

 According to a research paper penned by Alen Soldo from the Department of Marine Studies at the University of Split, there are a total of 33 different types of sharks in Croatia, including the blue shark, tiger shark, shortfin mako shark, porbeagle shark, and even the great white shark.

 Many of the species only reach a meter to a meter and a half in length (3 to 5 feet).